yochaigal/cairn/wip/backgrounds/greenwise.md

 # Greenwise

 > You delve deep into **The Wood**, prying its secrets from between rough boughs and whispering leaves.
-In this verdant kingdom, you are no mere scholar, but a confidant as well.
+In this verdant kingdom, you are no mere scholar, but its confidant as well.

 ## Names
 Briar, Moss, Fern, Lichen, Root, Willow, Sage, Yarrow, Rowan, Ash

 ## Starting Gear

-- Rations (3 uses)
+- Smelling salts
-- Hornbeam torch (4 uses)
+- Iron pot
 - Bone knife (d6)
-- Restorative herbs
+- Healing salve (restore d4 STR, 2 uses)

 ## How did your talents betray you?
 Roll 1d6: